xnuinside/simple-ddl-parser/README.md

 1. Add more support for CREATE type IS TABLE (example: CREATE OR REPLACE TYPE budget_tbl_typ IS TABLE OF NUMBER(8,2);
 2. Add support (ignore correctly) ALTER TABLE ...
 DROP CONSTRAINT ..., ALTER TABLE ...
 DROP INDEX ...
 3. Add support for COMMENT ON statement
+4. Add support for  SKEWED BY for HQL

 ## non-feature todo